Backup #

 ./cli/export-sqlite-for-user.php --user <username> --filename </path/to/db.sqlite>

-You can use the Command-Line Interface again to import the SQLite database file into your database:
+Import the SQLite file back into your database:

 ./cli/import-sqlite-for-user.php --user <username> --filename </path/to/db.sqlite>

-The SQLite process is useful when you need to:
+The export/import flow is useful when you need to:

 - migrate the service to another server,